The full Moon on 6/7 October 2025 will be this year's Hunter's Moon, Harvest Moon and a supermoon.

 Finally, this when hunters would capture prey to provide meat in store for the cold winter months.

-And just like the 18 September Moon, websites and social media are bound to be awash with articles proclaiming a huge, giant Moon will hang enormously bright in the sky.
+As the date approaches, websites and social media are bound to be awash with articles proclaiming a huge, giant Moon will hang enormously bright in the sky.

 The reason for this is because the Moon will be at its closest point to Earth in its orbit.